PokeNavBot/pokenav-documentation/_sources/moderation.md.txt

    ``$toggle clean-raid-lobbies``, "Toggles whether raid messages are deleted by the bot."
    ``$toggle public-raid-channels``, "Toggles whether raid channels should be visible to anyone in the raid lobby."
    ``$toggle share-raid-reports``, "Toggles whether raids are reported to the mobile app."
-   ``$set-member-shared-quota``, "Sets the number of scans an individual can take from the shared pool."
+   ``$set member-shared-quota 50``, "Sets the number of scans an individual can take from the shared pool."
    ``$set assumed-t5 mewtwo``, "Assumes all tier 5 eggs are Mewtwo."
 ```